-- Tender documents must state how errors, such as omissions and innacuracies in tenders submitted to the Council will be dealt with.
-Whichever process is followed it must be transparent and fair to all tenderers. - If a Contractor agrees to stand by an error which will cast doubt on its ability to perform the Contract, or to the standard required, or may result in legal dispute, then authority should be granted by the Solicitor to the Councilrelevant Director before a tender is accepted on this basis.
-A copy of the report and decision must be sent to the CC&P Service Director for monitoring purposes. - 26.
-Submission of Tenders - All tenders above £5,000 shall be submitted via the electronic tendering system. hard copy tenders shall be addressed to the Director (designated Officer). - Subject to paragraph 25.3 wWhere an the electronic tendering system is unavailable or deemed not appropriate for the procurement exercise, authorisation to use alternative electronic means of tender submission is required from which meets the satisfaction of the Solicitor to the Council and the Chief Finance Officer, Invitations to Tender may be transmitted by electronic means. - 26.3 Tenders may be submitted by electronic means provided that: - (a) evidence that the transmission was successfully completed is obtained and recorded: - each tender submitted electronically is deposited in a secure mailbox approved by the designated Officer before the return date; and - (c) electronic tenders are kept in a separate secure folder until the deadline is passed for receipt of tenders. - No hard copy tender may be considered unless it is contained in the approved form of envelope endorsed only with the word 'Tender' and the subject to which it relates and addressed and delivered to the designated Officer.
+- 26.1 All tenders above £5,000 shall be submitted via the electronic tendering system. hard copy tenders shall be addressed to the Director (designated Officer). - 26.2 Subject to paragraph 25.3 wWhere an the electronic tendering system is unavailable or deemed not appropriate for the procurement exercise, authorisation to use alternative electronic means of tender submission is required from which meets the satisfaction of the Solicitor to the Council and the Chief Finance Officer, Invitations to Tender may be transmitted by electronic means. - 26.3 Tenders may be submitted by electronic means provided that: - (a) evidence that the transmission was successfully completed is obtained and recorded; - (b) each tender submitted electronically is deposited in a secure mailbox approved by the designated Officer before the return date; and - (c) electronic tenders are kept in a separate secure folder until the deadline is passed for receipt of tenders.

+No hard copy tender may be considered unless it is contained in the approved form of envelope endorsed only with the word 'Tender' and the subject to which it relates and addressed and delivered to the designated Officer.
 The envelope must not bear any mark or name indicating the name of the sender.

-- The date and time of receipt of every hard copy tender shall be indicated on the envelope by the designated Officer and must remain in the secure custody of the Solicitor to the Council until the time and date appointed for their opening. - Any tender received after the opening of tenders has taken place, must be promptly returned to the tenderer.
-The tender may be opened to ascertain the name of the tenderer but no details of the tender may be disclosed. - No alteration of any tender shall be allowed after the closing date for the receipt of tenders except as allowed in accordance with post-tender negotiation.

-27. Opening and Registration of Tenders

-- All tenders for a Contract shall be opened at one time in the presence of at least twothree officers, one of which must be a Head of Service or above and not from the same service area. member of the internal audit team and the appropriate Director. - A member of CC&P Director (or his nominees as relevant) shall at the time tenders are opened, record: in a book kept for this purpose the following: - (a) the nature of the goods or services to be provided; - (b) the name of each tenderer by or on whose behalf a tender was submitted; - (c) the date and time of receipt of each tender as recorded on the envelope; - (d) the amount of each tender - (e) the date and time of the opening of the tender; and - (f) the names of all persons present at the opening of the tenders. - 27.3 The tenders opened shall be signed and dated by all present by the Director.

-28. Evaluation of Quotations or Tenders

-- Quotations or tenders may be evaluated on the basis of one of the following criteria: - (a) the most economically advantageous quotation or tender where criteria other than price are important;
+- 26.5 The date and time of receipt of every hard copy tender shall be indicated on the envelope by the designated Officer and must remain in the secure custody of the Solicitor to the Council until the time and date appointed for their opening. - 26.6 Any tender received after the opening of tenders has taken place, must be promptly returned to the tenderer.
+The tender may be opened to ascertain the name of the tenderer but no details of the tender may be disclosed. - 26.7 No alteration of any tender shall be allowed after the closing date for the receipt of tenders except as allowed in accordance with post-tender negotiation. - 27.
+Opening and Registration of Tenders - All tenders for a Contract shall be opened at one time in the presence of at least twothree officers, one of which must be a Head of Service or above and not from the same service area. member of the internal audit team and the appropriate Director. - 27.2 A member of CC&P Director (or his nominees as relevant) shall at the time tenders are opened, record: in a book kept for this purpose the following: - (a) the nature of the goods or services to be provided; - (b) the name of each tenderer by or on whose behalf a tender was submitted; - (c) the date and time of receipt of each tender as recorded on the envelope; - (d) the amount of each tender - (e) the date and time of the opening of the tender; and - (f) the names of all persons present at the opening of the tenders. - 27.3 The tenders opened shall be signed and dated by all presentby the Director. - 28.
+Evaluation of Quotations or Tenders - 28.1 Quotations or tenders may be evaluated on the basis of one of the following criteria: - (a) the most economically advantageous quotation or tender where criteria other than price are important;